 If you’ve just gotten on a new multi-vitamin or a B-complex supplement, you may have noticed a considerable change in your urine color – possibly to a bright neon yellow color.

 While this may cause some concern at the beginning, it really isn’t something you need to worry about.
 The color is caused by Riboflavin (also known as B2).
-Its just your body getting rid of excess riboflavin that it didn’t need and is not entirely a bad thing.
+Its just your body getting rid of excess riboflavin that it didn’t need and is not entirely a bad things.

 What is Riboflavin?